30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 This might sound like an old-school trick, but it actually works.

 I sometimes place tissue paper between delicate shirts or fold clothes with a thin layer of tissue inside.
 It reduces friction and helps prevent deep wrinkles, especially for fabrics that crease easily.
+It’s one of those subtle clothes packing hacks that can make a noticeable difference when packing for travel.

 Many experienced travelers swear by this method, and once I tried it myself, I noticed my clothes looked much better straight out of the suitcase.
+It’s a small detail, but it helps you pack your suitcase efficiently while keeping outfits looking fresh.

 20. Plan to Layer Instead of Packing Heavy Winter Pieces